-As the effects of the Covid-19 pandemic continues to reverberate, various sectors of the economy are confronting a different kind of menace.
+As the effects of the Covid-19 pandemic continue to reverberate, various sectors of the economy are confronting a different kind of menace.
 While vaccines for coronavirus are under the development stage and some of the initial treatments are showing positive signs of success, the potential human impact of the coronavirus outbreak is immense and a cause for global concern.
 Besides, the coronavirus outbreak has the potential to trigger an economic crisis.
 Experts at Infiniti Research currently expect to see a negative impact on all sectors of the economy, from the pharmaceutical industry to luxury good makers and beyond.
-Here’s a comprehensive insight into the setback brought by coronavirus outbreak across various industries.
+Here’s a comprehensive insight into the setback brought by the coronavirus outbreak across various industries.

 Impact of Coronavirus Outbreak on Different Sectors of the Economy